Welcome to the Penn State Hershey Clinical Simulation Center

 The center wishes to acknowledge generous support (financial support, resources, and / or equipment) from the following:

 - The Franklin H. and Ruth L. Wells Foundation

 - Penn State Milton S. Hershey Medical Center

 - Penn State College of Medicine

 - Draeger Medical

 Below are links to some of the certifications and awards that the center has received:

-Penn State Hershey Clinical Simulation Center is one of only ten institutions that have been accredited by the Society for Simulation in Healthcare.
-The Sim Center was approved in the areas of Assessment, Teaching / Education, and System Integration.
-There are only two other institutions that have accreditations in three or more of the categories.
+Penn State Hershey Clinical Simulation Center was one of the first institutions to be accredited by the Society for Simulation in Healthcare.
+The Sim Center is approved in the areas of Assessment, Teaching / Education, and System Integration.

 The center is fully accredited by the American College of Surgeons as a Level 1 Comprehensive Education Institute.
 This 3-year accreditation from June 2010 through June 2013 is the highest level possible.
 Dr. Andreas Meier, then the Director of the Surgical Program, led the multi-departmental effort with institutional support from Dr. Rich Simons, Vice Dean of Education.
 Under the leadership of Dr. Peter Dillon, the Surgery Department demonstrated their achievements and vision in surgical simulation for Hershey Medical Center.
 In addition, Dr. Elizabeth Sinz, Medical Director of the Simulation Center, and Dr. W. Bosseau Murray, Associate Director, helped to convey the integration of surgical simulation within the entire scope of simulation-based healthcare education.
 Many other individuals contributed to the application, typical of the unified approach to healthcare education embraced by our institution.